 During the column configuration step:

-Set the Type to Integer
+Set the Type to Integer (for wpDataTables).

-Set the Type in Database to BIGINT
+Set the Type in Database to BIGINT.

 Leave the Type Value field blank (it’s no longer used for display width in modern MySQL versions).